dmohle/tCppModule04spr26/README.md

 The zoo has received a new list of animals.
 Organize this information, process it, and prepare a report on the animals, including their specific enclosures.

 Important:
 This program is crucial for preparing for your major midterm project.
-Seek help if needed through tutors, joining our Discord server, forming a study group, or finding a lab partner.
+Seek help if needed through tutors, forming a study group, or finding a lab partner.

 Requirements: